How To Break Up Your Work Day (Hour By Hour Breakdown)

 Why does this work?

-Because, if adhered to, the schedule helps you avoid procrastination, and helps you manage the deadlines more efficiently.
+If adhered to, a schedule helps you avoid procrastination, and helps you manage the deadlines more efficiently.
 Since basically, this is all about breaking down your large tasks into smaller ones and setting reasonable deadlines for each of them.

 Adjust it however you see fit for your specific work and/or necessities.
-My work hours are 10AM to 7PM – and the schedule is broken down according to them.
+My work hours are 10:00 to 19:00 – and the schedule is broken down across this window.

 How does it work, exactly?
 Let’s break it down further: